 International recruitment is most successful when it is given sustained focus.
-It is not a quick fix to your supply challenges, but it can be successful with full support from executive colleagues and with investment in teams to recruit, train and support overseas staff.
+It is not a quick fix to your supply challenges, but it can be successful with full support from executive colleagues and with investment in teams to recruit, train and support overseas staff to thrive and realise their full potential.